vin725k/vin725k/README.md

 - 😊 Willing to contribute in opensource development projects.

-- 👍 Looking for opportunities to join as an intern/full time in deep learning fields.
+- 👍 Looking for opportunities to join full time in deep learning fields.

 - 🤔 I’m looking for help with guidance on Certifications for Spark, Dockers.